Jannos-443/PRTG-DataCore/README.md

 This Script can monitor DataCore.

 ## HOW TO
+1. Log into DataCore Server

+   - add new local computer user (for example: prtg-datacore)

+   - start DataCore Console and Register User (use the same User name)

+   - User neeeds at least "View" permission

-1. Install `DataCorePowershellSupport-XXXXX.exe` on the Probe(s)
+2. Install `DataCorePowershellSupport-XXXXX.exe` on the Probe(s)

-2. Make sure the DataCore Powershell Module exists on the Probe under the following Path
+3. Make sure the DataCore Powershell Module exists on the Probe under the following Path
    - `C:\Program Files\DataCore\Powershell Support\DataCore.Executive.Cmdlets.dll`

-3. Place the Scripts under `C:\Program Files (x86)\PRTG Network Monitor\Custom Sensors\EXEXML`
+4. Place the Scripts under `C:\Program Files (x86)\PRTG Network Monitor\Custom Sensors\EXEXML`

-4. Create new Sensor
+5. Create new Sensor

    | Settings | Value |
    | --- | --- |